Native Grasses for Ontario Gardens

 Habitat: Marshes, wet meadows, rain gardens

-Sweetgrass is a cherished native plant valued for its cultural significance, ornamental beauty, and ecological value.
+Sweetgrass is valued for its cultural significance, ornamental beauty, and ecological value.
 It is a low-growing, cool season grass which emits a delightful vanilla-like fragrance from the leaves and flowers.
 Sweetgrass is sacred to the Indigenous people of North America who braid and burn it in cultural practices.
 It is also used for weaving baskets.

 Appearance and Seasonal Interest